Quick things to check when you experience high memory levels in ASP.NET

 <trace enabled="true" ... />

 compilation element.
 What this means is that you create an assembly for every page in your application so that you can break into it.
-These assemblies can be scattered randomly across your memory space, making it more and more difficult for you to find the contiguous space to allocate memory for when you need it.
-Second, the
+These assemblies can be scattered randomly across your memory space, making it more and more difficult for you to find the contiguous space to allocate memory.

 System.Diagnostics.DebuggableAttribute (System.Diagnostics Namespace gets added to all generated code, which can cause performance degradation.

-If you get nothing else from this article, I do hope you get this.
+If you get nothing else from this article, I do hope you get this information.
 Leaving debugging enabled is bad.
-We see this all too often, and it is so easy to change.
-Also, remember that this can be set at the page level, so make sure that all of your pages are not setting this.
+We see this behavior all too often, and it's so easy to change.
+Remember it can be set at the page level.
+Make sure all of your pages aren't setting it.

 There are applications that build HTML output by using server-side code and by just building one large HTML string to send to the browser.
-This is fine, but if you are building the string by using
+It's fine, but if you're building the string by using

-& concatenation, you may not be aware of how many large strings you are building.
+& concatenation, you may not be aware of how many large strings you're building.
 For example:

 string mystring = "<html>"; mystring = mystring + "<table><tr><td>"; mystring = mystring + "First Cell"; mystring = mystring + "</td></tr></table>"; mystring = mystring + "</html>";

-This code seems harmless enough, but here's what you are storing in memory:
+This code seems harmless enough, but here's what you're storing in memory:

 <html> <html><table><tr><td> <html><table><tr><td>First Cell <html><table><tr><td>First Cell</td></tr></table> <html><table><tr><td>First Cell</td></tr></table></html>

-You may think that you are just storing the last line, but you are storing all of these lines.
-You can see how this could get out of hand, especially when you are building a large table, perhaps by looping through a large recordset.
-If this is what you are doing, use our
+You may think that you're just storing the last line, but you're storing all of these lines.
+You can see how it could get out of hand, especially when you're building a large table, perhaps by looping through a large recordset.
+If it's what you're doing, use our

 System.Text.StringBuilder class, so that you just store the one large string.
 See Use Visual C# to improve string concatenation performance